Starting Your Own Business in Texas: Seven Steps to Success

 Again, use your answers in the who, what, when, where, & how section and just expand on them.
 By now you already know what it is you want to do so a simple business plan will just help you maintain those goals.
 Business plans need to be as detailed as possible if you will use it to try and obtain funding from loans, grants, or private parties.
 People want to know where the money is going and how you plan to sustain after the seed money is gone.

-The next step is going to be your Marketing.
-I saved the best for last because marketing is the most important aspect of your business and sometimes the most fun!
+The next step, and most fun, is Marketing.
+I saved the best for last because marketing is the most important aspect of your business!!

 Marketing is key to your business because it is the cornerstone on which your business is built.
 It’s about getting your name out there in front of actual people that are willing to pay for your service or product, and believe me, they are out there.
 They are just waiting to hear about you.